-Having the distinction of being the most built car ever (over 21 million) as well as my surrogate mother, the Volkswagen rightfully gets a lot of CC attention.
-The 1957 VW CC focused on the remarkable success that the Beetle enjoyed in the US, and how that came to be.
-But it skipped over the critical period of the VW’s actual production birth from the ruins of the war, and the huge impact it made in Germany and the rest of Europe.
-In this chapter of the VW story, we look at a rare 1946 model, and how the odds of it ever seeing the light of day were stacked against it.
-The Volkswagen should have been called the cockroach.
+(first posted 2/11/2011.
+Updated 9/17/2023) Having the distinction of being the most built car ever (over 21 million), the Volkswagen Beetle rightfully gets a lot of CC attention.
+In this chapter of the VW story, we look at a rare 1946 model, and how the odds of it ever seeing the light of day (especially in Eugene) were stacked against it.
+The Volkswagen should rightfully have been called the Cockroach instead of Beetle.

 What makes the VW stories of the two sides of the Atlantic so fascinating is that they are essentially the polar opposite of each other: in the US, the Beetle was the underdog outsider that clawed and scrabbled its way inside; in Germany and parts of Europe it was soon the Top Bug, playing the defensive role to hold on to its dominant position; the GM of Germany we might say.
 Running into this highly unexpected and very rare 1946 VW Type 11 at a gas station starts the story perfectly: this was the very first VW actually sold to civilians, and the first to be called by the name Volkswagen.